ansibleguy76/ansibleforms/README.md

 ## Install manually
 Installing it manually requires more linux and sysadmin skills.
 ### Install MySql (or skip to use exising one)
 The application needs a MySQL (or MariaDb) server.
 You can have your own pick, run in docker, run remote, run locally.
 Just make sure it is accessible and set the environment variables in the application to connect to it.
+The code below is for centos7, lookup the procedure for your own linux flavour.
 ```
 wget https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm
 sudo rpm -ivh mysql57-community-release-el7-9.noarch.rpm